Prime Minister Imran Khan arrived in Karachi on Sunday afternoon on his first visit to the metropolis since being elected premier.

 PM Khan, who was accompanied by special assistant Naeemul Haq, was greeted at the airport by Sindh Governor Imran Ismail and Chief Minister Murad Shah.

 From there, he went straight to the Quaid's mausoleum, where he laid a floral wreath and offered fateha.
 He also signed the guestbook at the mausoleum.

-The premier will also attend a fundraiser dinner for the Diamer Bhasha dam at Governor House today.
+PM Khan will attend a fundraiser dinner for the Diamer Bhasha dam at Governor House.

 The PM's visit comes a day after President Arif Alvi, a former MNA from Karachi, visited the metropolis and tasked Sindh Governor Imran Ismail with monitoring federal government-funded development projects and vowed to make his hometown’s infrastructure just like other mega cities in the world.